10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 Algorithm coding
 * https://leetcode.com/ - You can filter problems by companies, problem type, data structures.
 Downside is that you need to pay for some of the features and problems.
 To give a sense my preparation - by the time I was interviewing with FB & Google, I finished ~600 problems overall (shamelessly posting my profile page here https://leetcode.com/10000tb/).
-* https://www.geeksforgeeks.org/ - I mainly take references from this side.
-Be cautious that some content on this side is not high quality.
+* https://www.geeksforgeeks.org/ - I mainly take references from this site.
+Be critical & cautious when you consume the content on this site, I find some content misleading.
 But overall, it has a lot of good and helpful code snippets.

 Design
 * Google it ?